sglahn/gradle-dockerfile-plugin/README.md

     pull = true
     // Suppress the build output and print image ID on success.
 Optional, default = true quiet = false
-    // Remove image on local registry after push to remote registry, useful for builds on CI agents.
+    // Remove image in local repository after push to a remote repository, useful for builds on CI agents.
 Optional, default = false removeImagesAfterPush = true
 }
 ```